In 1975, Sri Shambhavananda led a small group of yogis to Boulder, Colorado. They opened the first vegetarian restaurant

 spiritually.
 Living, meditating, and working together they flourished.

-a bakery, afforded the small dedicated bunch their dream of building a yoga ashram; a place where people could go to experience
+and later a bakery, afforded the small dedicated bunch their dream of building a yoga ashram; a place where people could go

 a time in America when yoga’s popularity outshines its original purpose, Shambhava Yoga stands as a living example of

 timeless teachings in a present-day practice.
 Sri Shambhavananda inspires students to combine hard work with heart work and